 The Land of the Pure

 How can one find one’s place and identity there, while hesitating between a sense of ethnic belonging and a desire for national identity?
-Through the portraits of workers, prostitutes, students, isolated landscapes and specific symbols of the Pakistani identity, “The land of the pure” attempts at depicting an unknown and misunderstood country which differs from the idea that has been carved in the collective mind, relayed by the media.
+Through the portraits of workers, prostitutes, students, isolated landscapes and specific symbols of the Pakistani identity, “The land of the pure” attempts at depicting an unknown and misunderstood country which differs from the idea that has been carved in the collective mind, relayed by mainstream media and movie industry.
+A look at people’s everyday life amidst a complex land.